long distance parenting plan document with checklist of items to include

 However, at the same time, don’t agree to things or be forced into things that would diminish your relationship with the child.

-Certainly, should disagreements arise between yourself and your co-parent in what’s included, try to negotiate by adding or taking away conditions that make it more pleasant for them.
+Certainly, should disagreements arise between you and your co-parent over what’s included, try to negotiate by adding or taking away conditions that make it more pleasant for them.
 Use other items that aren’t as important to you to barter with.
 Always with the frame of mind of coming to a common ground.
-Should that be impossible to do, consider going to mediation.
+Should that be impossible, consider going to mediation.

 Whatever can happen WILL happen down the road.
 Consider every possible contingency.
 What things could the other parent use as excuses to deny virtual visitation?
-For instance, stipulate that both parents are required to maintain working webcams, computers and internet connections.
-That is a fairly painless to include as a requirement in your parenting plan.
+For instance, stipulate that both parents must maintain working webcams, computers, and internet connections.
+That is fairly painless to include as a requirement in your parenting plan.
 Should they use a non-working computer or internet connection as a consistent excuse to deny visitation down the road, they could be held in contempt.

 Brainstorm